 Robin McLeod, PhD, LP, is a Licensed Psychologist in Minnesota.
 Her areas of expertise include individual, family and group psychotherapy, psychological assessment with adults and adolescents, and practitioner clinical supervision.
 She specializes in working with teens and adults who struggle with many mental health challenges including depression, anxiety, relationship conflict, terminal illness, complicated grief, chronic pain, autism spectrum disorders, and other disabilities that interfere with daily living.
 When she works with couples and families, she focuses on improving relationship communication skills so that family members can solve problems more effectively.
 In her work with adolescents and adults struggling with the social and emotional challenges of autism spectrum disorders, Dr. McLeod helps people identify the ways that this particular way of being in the world is both a strength and a challenge, and then identifies specific skill sets that need to be learned.
 In addition to her work directly with clients on the autism spectrum, Dr. McLeod works with parents of children, adolescents and young adults as they struggle with the unique challenges of parenting a child with developmental disabilities or chronic mental illness.
 Dr. McLeod holds doctoral and masters degrees in counseling psychology from the University of Minnesota, and a masters degree in Speech Communication from Central Missouri State University.
 Prior to becoming a psychologist, Dr. McLeod was a high school English teacher and debate coach.
 As such, she enjoys speaking in the community on topics ranging from parenting teens in the digital age to succeeding in college with Asperger Syndrome.

 Dr. McLeod is the founder and CEO of Counseling Psychologists of Woodbury.
 She was recently appointed by Governor Dayton to serve on the Minnesota Board of Psychology as the Doctoral Program representative; she is an associate faculty member and teaches in the doctoral program in Counseling Psychology at the St. Mary's University of Minnesota.
 She served as the 2016 President of the Minnesota Psychological Association (MPA) and has served as the co-chair of the Private Practice Division and the Membership Committee of MPA as well.
 In addition to her work with MPA, Dr. McLeod serves as the Liaison to the American Psychological Association (APA) Practice Organization's Committee for the Advancement of Professional Practice for Division 35, the Society for the Psychology of Women.
 She also is the Chair of Continuing Education for APA's Division 42, the Community for Psychologists in Independent Practice.
-Most recently, she was invited to attend the American Psychological Association's Leadership Institute for Women in Psychology.
+She is a graduate of the American Psychological Association's Leadership Institute for Women in Psychology, and was recently awarded the Karl F Heiser APA Presidential Award for Advocacy.
 She also is a founding member of the Suicide Prevention Collaborative in Washington County.
 Finally, for the past two years, Dr. McLeod has partnered with Central Pediatrics in Woodbury, MN to build an integrated behavioral health program for children and youth, ages 0-22.
-Email address: email@example.com.
+Email address: firstname.lastname@example.org.